-- In the Trust and each school, the DSL is a senior member of staff who undertakes lead responsibility for safeguarding and child protection within the setting. - The school's DSLs work with the Principals and SLTs of each school to provide support and oversight regarding safeguarding.
-The DSLs take a lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that learners in need are experiencing or have experienced, and identifying the impact that these issues might be having on learner's attendance, engagement and achievement at school or college. - Activities include the management of work undertaken by any Deputy DSLs or Safeguarding Teams. - Manages early identification of vulnerability of learners and their families from staff through cause for concerns or notifications.
-This will ensure detailed, accurate, secure written records of concerns, referrals and the rationale for any decisions made are maintained. - Manages referrals to local safeguarding partners where learners with additional needs have been identified.
-These can include those - - who need a social worker and may be experiencing abuse, neglect or exploitation - requiring mental health support; - who may benefit from early help; - where there is a radicalisation concern; - where a crime may have been committed.
+- The DSL is a senior member of staff who undertakes lead responsibility for safeguarding and child protection within the setting. - The Trust DSL works with the Principals and DSLs of each school to provide support and oversight regarding safeguarding.
+The Trust DSL takes a lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that learners in need are experiencing or have experienced, and identifying the impact that these issues might be having on learner's attendance, engagement and achievement at school or college. - Manages early identification of vulnerability of learners and their families from staff through cause for concerns or notifications.
+This will ensure detailed, accurate, secure written records of concerns and referrals. - Manages referrals to local safeguarding partners where learners with additional needs have been identified.
+These can include those - - who need a social worker and may be experiencing abuse or neglect; - requiring mental health support; - who may benefit from early help; - where there is a radicalisation concern; - where a crime may have been committed.